swacedigital/swace-gatsby-redirects/README.md

 Clone the contents of this repository to your WordPress plugins folder and activate the plugin via the installed plugins page.

+Please note that this plugin requires the web server user to have write access to the wordpress folder in order to store the redirects-file.

 ## License
 [GPL-3.0](LICENSE)